NevinGladson/smart-job-pipeline/README.md

 ⚠️ Things to Watch Out For

-  - OpenAI API usage may incur cost
+  - Require an OpenAI API key, whose usage may incur cost

   - JobSpy is occasionally blocked (e.g. Glassdoor); prefer Indeed